diffeo/go-coordinate/doc/work_specs.md

 max-attempts-returned value in the work spec metadata.
 "Best" means those with the highest priority values, and of those with equal priority values, those with alphabetically earlier work unit names.

+**Excessive retries:** If the max-retries value is greater than zero, for each work unit, find the number of attempts that exist.
+If any have more than the maximum, create a new attempt, mark it as "failed", and remove it from further consideration.
+If this process removes all selected work units then return to "picking work units".

 **Continuous work units:** If the work unit selection chose a work spec with no available work units but with the "continuous" flag set